labex-labs/open-source-labs/python/python-mastery/lab-ex5-4-learn-more-about-closures/en/step2.md

 Stock price: 490.1
 Type check succeeded: Expected <class 'int'>
 ```

+This output shows that the type checking is working correctly.

 5. Now, let's enhance `typedproperty.py` by adding convenience functions for common types.
 Add the following code to the end of the file: